Graph Neural Networks, Deep Reinforcement Learning and Probabilistic Topic Modeling for Strategic Multiagent Settings: Open Challenges

 \section{Open Challenges}

-As we have stressed earlier in this deliverable, the main challenges for applying multiagent systems that are able to learn and adapt in real applications are the following: \begin{itemize} \item {\em Non-stationarity of the environments}.
+As stressed early on in this paper, in our view the main challenges for applying multiagent systems that are able to learn and adapt in real-world applications are the following: \begin{itemize} \item {\em Non-stationarity of the environments}.
 As agents learn independently and evolve their strategies, the environment changes in parallel, making the learning process difficult to converge. \item {\em The need to dynamically balance the trade-off between stability and adaptation}.
-Stable learning processes are more easy to solve and analyze, while adaptability is required since the behavior of other agents is in general unpredictable. \item {\em Uncertainty and heterogeneity with respect to the environment, the agent beliefs, and the agent internal structures}.
-Sophisticated solutions should account for probabilistic formulations that are able to capture the inherent uncertainty; and also allow for fitting heterogeneous models, as uniformity is rarely found in practice. \item {\em Scalability for large-scale deployments}.
+Stable learning processes are more easy to solve and analyze, while adaptability is required since the behavior of other agents is in general unpredictable. \item {\em Uncertainty and heterogeneity with respect to the environment, agent beliefs, agent capabilities, and agent internal structures}.
+Sophisticated solutions should account for probabilistic formulations that are able to capture the inherent uncertainty; and also allow for fitting heterogeneous models, as uniformity is rarely found in practice. \begin{itemize} \item We note that a recent framework put forward by Bakopoulos and Chalkiadakis~\cite{bakopoulos2025a} allows for the principled handling of uncertainty to increase exploration efficiency.
+This adaptive exploration framework prevents the agent from over-exploring previously explored parts of the environment, instead encouraging exploration of states with higher uncertainty.
+To create an instance of this framework, a user should select (among others) a definition of uncertainty.
+In addition, all previous adaptive exploration methods can be viewed as special cases of this framework, when initialized with the appropriate definition of uncertainty. \item In addition, as already mentioned earlier, we note that a AAAI-2025 publication by Chrysomallis and Chalkiadakis~\cite{chrysomallisAAAI2025heterogeneous} introduces a novel, {\em heterogeneous actions} variant (HA-DIIQN) of the DIIQN algorithm, enabling implicit imitation between agents with distinct action spaces, and thus broadening the applicability of deep implicit imitation RL to real-world scenarios with diverse agent characteristics. \end{itemize} \item {\em Scalability for large-scale deployments}.
 The methods should be such, so that a significant increase in the number of agents and their interactions would not render them inapplicable. \item {\em Game-theoretic analysis and tractability}.
 The convergence of a successful learning process must be guaranteed and the solutions should have desired properties considering agent strategies and incentives.
 The setting of respective bounds is possible via GT analysis~\cite{yang2020overview}. \end{itemize}

 Focusing solely on the domain of GNNs, the size of the input graphs significantly impacts the computational complexity, and thus can become a major issue.
 Also, as this is a universal problem in ML, overfitting can affect the trained model's ability to generalize in other, perhaps yet unseen circumstances.
 In order to devise effective and applicable GNN solutions, one must keep in mind that {\em (a)} lots of data are required for training; {\em (b)} hyperparameters must be carefully tuned in order to obtain acceptable results; {\em (c)} the interpretation and the explainability of the results are not always straightforward; and {\em (d)} applying GNNs in settings that evolve over time is not always possible.